NYU-CS6313-Projects/Traffic-Collisions-Hotspots/README.md

-# Project X

-TODO describe project here
+# Traffic Collisions Hotspots

+Group 6: Awais Malik, Bartosz Bonczak, Radu Stancut

+Our project goal is to provide the NYPD with enhanced cognition of traffic collision patterns in the New York City by identifying collision hotspots and correlating them with specific enforcement-related causes.

-A live demo can be found [here](http://NYU-CS6313-Projects.github.io/sp2015-group6/).
+A live demo can be found [here](http://rawgit.com/NYU-CS6313-Projects/sp2015-group6/master/code/test3.html).

-You can use the `deploy.sh` script to keep the `gh-pages` branch up-to-date.
-When forking this project be sure to update the link to the demo page in this file.